Slamming Satan: or How I Got Dragged to Hell with a Smile on My Face.

 So there's a little something for everyone in the Heroes in Hell series: heroic fantasy and sword & sorcery, thrillers, horror, romance, touches of science fiction and steampunk – they’re all here.

-And coming Spring/Summer of 2017, the latest volume: Pirates in Hell.
-I have a rather long novella in this one, starring a huge cast of famous and infamous people.
-I can it The Pirates of Penance, and it has become my favorite of the stories I have thus far written for Hell.
+And now we have the latest volume, Pirates in Hell.
+I have a rather long novella in this one, called The Pirates of Penance, starring a huge cast of famous and infamous people.

 So come visit us in Hell and enjoy the company.